slimebob1975/JBGautoclass-jupyter/README.txt

                 git clone https://github.com/slimebob1975/IAFautoclass-jupyter.git
             into an appropriate directory
     b) Ask a friend to get a copy of the code
-    c) Copy the file sql_config_sample.py to a new file sql_config.py and set the following for SQL Server:
+    c) Copy the file sql_config_sample.py to a new file sql_config.py and change the variables such that the reflect your SQL Server environment
-            DEFAULT_HOST = "the ip adddress of my SQL Server" DEFAULT_ODBC_DRIVER = "preferred ODBC driver on my host" DEFAULT_CATALOG = "the database where I want to start working"
 2. Download and install Anaconda from: https://www.anaconda.com/products/distribution
 3. Start Anaconda Navigator and launch Jupyter-lab from within
 4. In the file explorer window to the left in Jupyter-lab, browse your way to the file